 Oakland serves incredibly diverse populations, whether defined by socioeconomic status, social determinants of health, race, or ethnicity.
 You can be part of the tradition of the first Kaiser medical center that offered dedicated clinics in HIV care (in the 1980s) and in the care of LGBTQ individuals.
 You could say ensuring the best possible health outcomes for individuals of all backgrounds is in our DNA.

 Nationally, such diversity is usually matched by similar discrepancies in healthcare outcomes.
 Kaiser Northern California has been shown to be a significant exception to this rule, thereby providing you a unique window to train in a model of healthcare delivery that can reduce or even eliminate disparities in healthcare outcomes within a diverse population.
+During your training, you will have the opportunity to spend time at both our Oakland and Richmond Kaiser Permanente Medical centers with extremely diverse communities at both sites.
+Our Richmond center is the only hospital in West Contra Costa County, providing a unique experience of serving both Kaiser Permanente members and others who may not receive routine care.

 The Health Equity and Disparities track will allow you opportunities to examine the Kaiser model alongside a community health model and will position you to be leaders in eliminating healthcare disparities.
 As a Health Equities and Disparities resident, you will have continuity clinics both within the Kaiser Permanente system and in the community at a safety-net clinic.

-National Resident Matching Program (NRMP) Code: 1042130M0
+National Resident Matching Program (NRMP) Code: 1042140M0

 Residents interested in both the Health Equity and Disparities and Categorical IM tracks at KP Oakland should know that these programs have unique NRMP code numbers and are separately matched programs.

-- Scholarly Activity: You will engage in scholarly projects mentored by Kaiser Division of Research investigators who specialize in Health Care Delivery and Policy.
+• Scholarly Activity: You will engage in scholarly projects mentored by Kaiser Division of Research investigators who specialize in Health Care Delivery and Policy.

-- Health Equity Training: In addition to our Academic Half Day Curriculum and other noon conferences and Grand Rounds, our disparities track residents have dedicated time for exploring topics focused on eliminating health disparities by focusing on the barriers our communities are facing, and the many things outside of the walls of our healthcare systems affecting the health of our communities.
+• Health Equity Training: In addition to our Academic Half Day Curriculum and other noon conferences and Grand Rounds, our Disparities track residents have dedicated time for exploring topics focused on eliminating health disparities by focusing on the barriers our communities are facing and the many things outside of the walls of our healthcare systems affecting the health of our communities.

 Elective Opportunities for Residents in the Health Equity and Disparities Track

 Our flexible program encourages you to bring your unique background, perspective, and passion to create an individualized schedule of experiences to meet your goals.
+A partial list of electives includes:

 African American Health

-- Rotation in our Specialty Blood Pressure Clinic (founded by Dr. Nailah Thompson), focused on hypertension in African American Patients.
+• Rotation in our Specialty Blood Pressure Clinic (founded by Dr. Nailah Thompson), focused on hypertension in African American Patients.

 Latino Health

-- Rotation in La Salud en Español (on-campus clinic at Kaiser Oakland)
+• Rotation in La Salud en Español (on-campus clinic at Kaiser Oakland)

-- Continuity clinic at a federally qualified Latino health center
+• Rotations at a federally qualified Latino health center

 Health Policy Elective